 When modern society speaks about the end of marriage, it usually means a lot of money paid to attorneys and a trip to the divorce court.
 In philosophical vocabulary, however, an end (Gk: telos, Lat: finis) refers to the final purpose of a thing, the goal towards which it is directed.
 When we look at the purposefulness of things, we are studying them under their teleological aspect.
 Teleology considers things in light of their final end, their ultimate purpose.
 The end of an acorn is to turn into an oak tree; if we anthropomorphize this reality, we could say the acorn “wants” to become a tree; in other words, the development of into a fully mature tree is the outcome the acorn tends toward by its very nature.
 Sacraments, too, have teleological ends; the end of the Sacrament of Penance is restoration of sinners to friendship with God through the forgiveness of their sins.

 The identification of the ends of marriage was nothing new; in defining them in Casti Connubii, Pius XI basically takes as his reference point the teaching of St. Augustine.
 What was in question, however, was the relationship between the various ends of marriage, especially regarding procreation.
-The 1930 Lambeth Conference had legitimized the use of birth control for the Anglican Church, thus sundering the traditional unity of the two natural ends of marriage.
-Pius XI wrote Casti Connubii in response to this conference, and clearly taught that procreation and conjugal fidelity are inseparably united as ends of matrimony; furthermore, he clearly subordinated conjugal fidelity to procreation, stating that among the goods of marriage, "the child holds the first place" .
-This was in direct opposition to the Anglicans, who saw procreation as a salutary "side-effect" of matrimony but regarded the good of the spouses as the ultimate end.
+The 1930 Anglican Lambeth Conference had legitimized the use of birth control for the Church of England, thus sundering the traditional unity of the two natural ends of marriage.
+Pius XI wrote Casti Connubii in response to this conference, clearly teaching that procreation and conjugal fidelity are inseparably united as ends of matrimony.
+Furthermore, he clearly subordinated conjugal fidelity to procreation, stating that among the goods of marriage, “the child holds the first place” (2).
+This was in direct opposition to the Anglicans, who saw procreation as a salutary “side-effect” of matrimony but regarded the good of the spouses as the ultimate end.

 The Rota ruling serves to clarify four main points: